-CILA’s newest resource is our Pro Bono Guide, which is intended to help provide a background to pro bono attorneys representing children in immigration cases.
+CILA’s Pro Bono Guide, is intended to help provide a background to pro bono attorneys representing children in immigration cases.
 The Guide is designed to provide introductory information and links to webinars and additional resources to explore for more detailed training.
 The Guide covers essential advocacy skills that go beyond the black letter of the law and has an emphasis on practical tips to help you navigate your pro bono representation.

-CILA has prepared the following double-sided chart designed for quick reference in state court by attorneys, judges, or other stakeholders.
+Texas: CILA has prepared the following double-sided chart designed for quick reference in Texas state court by attorneys, judges, or other stakeholders.
 If you would like a laminated copy, please email us.

-CILA has created the resource "Cultural Competency and Humility When Representing UCs” to assist attorneys in creating a safe space for their clients to share their complete identity, which will also will help the attorney to persuasively present the child's case to an adjudicator and provide effective representation.
+CILA has created the resource "Cultural Competency and Humility When Representing Unaccompanied Children" to assist attorneys in creating a safe space for their clients to share their complete identity, which will also will help the attorney to persuasively present the child's case to an adjudicator and provide effective representation.

-CILA attorneys, Dalia Castillo-Granados and Yasmin Yavar, wrote the following law review article: A New Legal Framework for Children Seeking Special Immigrant Juvenile Status, available at: http://scholarship.richmond.edu/pilr/vol20/iss1/5/
+CILA attorneys, Dalia Castillo-Granados and Yasmin Yavar, wrote the following law review article: A New Legal Framework for Children Seeking Special Immigrant Juvenile Status.

 CILA has created the resource, "Quick Reference Guide - SIJ Status and EB-4 Immigrant Visa Availability," to address the issue of the EB-4 visa backlog for certain countries and how it affects children with Special Immigrant Juvenile Status.

-The South Texas Office of Refugees (STOR) gave a presentation to CILA’s Texas UC Asylum Working Group on their work in Texas and what services are available to asylees and victims of trafficking.
+The Texas Office for Refugees (TXOR) gave a presentation to CILA’s Texas UC Asylum Working Group on their work in Texas and what services are available to asylees and victims of trafficking.